AtomicReact/AtomicReact/docs/HotReloadClass.md

 ------------ | ------------- | -------------
 path | dir or file path will be watched  | `string`
 * Notes:
-  * Checkout [Watching custom files and dirs](HotReloadClass?id=watching-custom-files-and-dirs) section for leran more about
+  * Checkout [Watching custom files and dirs](HotReloadClass?id=watching-custom-files-and-dirs) section for learn more about

 ---